sierranmorales/Finding-Supernovae/README.md

 This project aims to analyze all images in the Hubble Space Telescope archive and, using a convelutional neural network, identify supernovae.

 I am still in the stages of creating the training data.
+This is a work in progress.